strash/dotenvgo/README.md

     path := "./some/vars/.env_dev"

     // Load it into memory
-    // If the path is omitted (nil), it will look for a '.env' file in the root of your project if err := env.Load(&path); err != nil {
+    // If the path is omitted (nil), it will look
+    // for a '.env' file in the root of your project.
+    //
+    // NOTE: You can load as many files as you want.
+    // The variables will be merged.
+    if err := env.Load(&path); err != nil {
         log.Fatal(err.Error())
     }